 A country is nearing oblivion whenever it starts printing money to meet its obligations.
 That country is failing.
 The printing of money means that Nigeria’s income is unable to meet its commitments.

-In fact, printing of money increases money supply, which will raise inflation, as a consequence, will devalue the Naira.
+In fact, printing money increases the money supply, which will raise inflation, as a consequence, will devalue the Naira.

 Thus, when the citizens cannot meet their immediate needs, frustration will set in, which could add to the already uncontrollable conflicts going on in Nigeria.

 There’s no doubt that Nigeria is on the edge of a precipice.
-Nigeria’s debt is spiralling out of control.
+Nigeria’s debt is spiraling out of control.
 People are getting poorer each day.
-There are all sorts of arms insurrection in every part of the country.
+There are all sorts of arms insurrections in every part of the country.

 North-east of Nigeria is under the siege of Boko haram terrorists.
 Bandits are holding sway in the North-west.
-Fulani ‘herdsmen’ terrorists are terrorising the North-central and the South-west.
+Fulani ‘herdsmen’ terrorists are terrorizing the North-central and the Southwest.

-And a new phenomenon called ‘the unknown gunmen’ are killing, maiming, and burning security personnel and their equipments in the South-east and the South-south of Nigeria.
+And a new phenomenon called ‘the unknown gunmen’ are killing, maiming, and burning security personnel and their equipment in the South-east and the South-south of Nigeria.

-The setting up of vigilantes show that the Nigerian Police have failed to discharge their duties.
+The setting up of vigilantes shows that the Nigerian Police have failed to discharge their duties.
 Soldiers and their sister forces run away from battlefields.